 The orientation program is designed to acquaint each new student and his or her family with University life and University personnel.
-New student orientation is mandatory for all admitted freshmen and transfer applicants.
-It is offered in June and at the beginning of the fall and spring semesters.
-It includes group guidance sessions, personal counseling regarding curriculum, and social, recreational and religious events.
+New Student Orientation is mandatory for all admitted freshmen and transfer applicants.
+It is offered at the beginning of the fall (August) and spring (January) semesters.
+It includes group guidance sessions, personal counseling regarding curriculum, and social, recreational, and religious events.
+An additional mandatory-optional Encounter program is offered in June and focuses on relationship-forming activities and University culture.